aeon-technology/docs/content/Tutorials/FitLiquid/fitLiquid.md

 In this tutorial, we use the experimental data of one temperature (298 K), there are only two target data to fit, therefore we must reduce the adjustable parameters.
 After all valence and charge parameters are fixed, there are still have 4 adjustable parameters.
 Therefore, we choose to use two scaling factors for LJ well-depth and radium respectively, to optimize.

-# PREPARING A LIQUID MODEL
+# Preparing a Liquid Model

 An equilibrated liquid simulation box has been prepared and is included in the tutorial directory.
 You can skip this section.